-Canada is the world’s sixth-largest beef exporter representing nearly 5% of world beef exports and totaling 480,000 metric tons.
-Canada is the third-largest pork exporter behind the European Union and the United States, representing 16% of world pork exports and totaling 1,400,000 metric tons.
+Canada is the world’s sixth-largest beef exporter representing nearly 5% of world beef exports and totalling 480,000 metric tons.
+Canada is the third-largest pork exporter behind the European Union and the United States, representing 16% of world pork exports and totalling 1,400,000 metric tons.

 The Canadian and U.S. red meat sectors are highly integrated with roughly 60% of Canada’s red meat exports destined to the U.S. CPTPP provides an opportunity for Canada to diversify its export destinations towards high-value and fast-growing economies in Asia and South America.

 CPTPP member countries currently account for around 20% of Canada’s total red meat exports.
 Canada exported over $1.8 billion worth of bovine and swine products to CPTPP countries in 2017.

 The timeline for the reduction in tariffs ranges between two and 15 years for beef and pork products.
 Tariff reductions will include:

 - Japanese tariffs of 38.5% on fresh/chilled and frozen beef, as well as tariffs of 50% on certain offal will be reduced to 9% within 15 years; tariffs of up to 50% on processed beef will be eliminated within 15 years.

 - Vietnamese tariffs of up to 31% on fresh/chilled and frozen beef will be eliminated within two years; tariffs of up to 34% on all other beef products will be eliminated within seven years.